Horst Oertel: Reputation

 Oertel excelled in teaching, bringing together his superior knowledge of Pathology, Philosophy and Humanities to his lectures.
 He was held in great respect by his students, but he was unpopular with staff internists and surgeons as he strongly believed that pathology was not the handmaiden of medicine and surgery.

 His life centred on McGill University, and yet strangely he did not feel obliged to help his fellow staff members if it did not suit him, particularly when it involved cooperation with the research interests of the clinicians.
 He befriended Sir Vincent Meredith, President of the Royal Victoria Hospital, Montreal, and in the early 1920s defended Meredith's arbitrary appointments that were in the interests of the Royal Vic and not McGill.
 He was compliant in the Sir Henry Gray affair and later refused to help Wilder Penfield when he was looking for laboratory space for his neuropathology interests.
 Neither of these events endeared Oertel to his associates.

-As a Pathologist, Oertel's first class reputation remains to this day.
-No less than five of his books are standard texts for students of Pathology and still published today (all republished within the last five years from 2007 to 2010), seventy years after his retirement from McGill and fifty years after his death.
+As a Pathologist, Oertel's first-class reputation remains to this day.
+No less than five of his books are standard texts for students of Pathology and are still published today (all republished within the last five years from 2007 to 2010), seventy years after his retirement from McGill and fifty years after his death.
 He lived between his apartments at the University Club and the Ritz-Carlton Montreal.
 He died a bachelor in London, England.